tzumainn/enhancement-proposals/enhancements/bare-metal-fulfillment/README.md

 #### Host Pool Creation

-1. The tenant uses the Fulfillment CLI to request a HostPool.
+1. The tenant uses the Fulfillment CLI to request a HostPool, specifying any desired filters.
 2. The O-SAC solution fulfills the request and creates Host resources corresponding to the allocated hosts.

 #### Host Pool Network Update